gabegg/TouchSelfie/README.md

 A browser window should pop-up for you to agree.
 One authentication is complete, you should receive a long alpha-numeric code to be copied and pasted into the terminal.

-The photobooth_gui.py should be full screen now and take a picture automatically.
+The photobooth_gui.py should be full screen.
 Click the customize button to set your AlbumID and other parameters.

 At parties, run: